Coronavirus updates: US advises against travel to Italy, postpones ASEAN summit | DW | 28.02.2020

 23:32 Mexico has confirmed two new cases of coronavirus.
 One of the patients is in Mexico City, and the other is in the northern state of Sinaloa.
 Mexican assistant health secretary Hugo Lopez-Gatell said that neither was seriously ill.

-23:28 A new case of Covid-19 was confirmed in the US state of Northern California on Friday.
+23:28 A new case of Covid-19 was confirmed in northern California on Friday.

 23: 21 The World Health Organization announced that it had started two new TikTok accounts, to spread information on protection from the virus.